Currently Not Collectible Status

 If you are in a low-income bracket and are completely unable to pay your tax debts, currently not collectible may be an option for you to be relieved entirely of making payments.
-This may also apply if you are self-employed and your after-expense income is minimal or making payments would result in a financial hardship for you or your employees.
+This may also apply if you are self-employed and your after-expense income is minimal or if making payments would result in financial hardship for you or your employees.

-- If you are low income and have reasonable living expenses with nothing left over
+- If you are low-income and have reasonable living expenses with nothing left over

-- If you are approaching the ten year statute of limitations on collections
+- If you are approaching the ten-year statute of limitations on collections

 - If you are dependent on some form of government income assistance